klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/filter.md

 It allows clients to wait for events instead of polling for them.

 The node will return a subscription id for each subscription created.
-For each event that matches the subscription, a notification with relevant data is send together with the subscription id.
+For each event that matches the subscription, a notification with relevant data is sent together with the subscription id.
 If a connection is closed, all subscriptions created over the connection are removed.

 **Parameters**